 MHI Vestas Offshore Wind, a globally renowned offshore wind turbine manufacturer, needed to optimise its blade painting manufacturing process.
 The decision was taken to establish a new blade paint factory and turned to PragmatiQ Solutions to develop a solution on top of the existing Microsoft Dynamics platform.
-As a result, MHI has made significant savings and also expanded its manufacturing operations to meet
+As a result, MHI has made significant savings and also expanded its manufacturing operations to meet growing demand.

 - Needed to extend the current Microsoft Dynamics platform to accommodate the new needs of the business and to seamlessly link it up with the operations in Isle of Wight